The 19 Most Valuable Pennies Ever Sold

 6) 1943 Bronze Lincoln Penny (No Mint Mark)

 With a considerably low population, this is another example of the rare 1943 cents that have been discovered struck in error on old-style bronze blanks.
-Approximately 10-12 examples are known as 1943 Cents on Bronze Planchets.
+Another of the most expensive pennies in this list, approximately 10-12 examples are known as 1943 Cents on Bronze Planchets.

 5) 1944-S Steel Lincoln Penny